gvwilson/sdxpy/src/undo/index.md

 [% inc file="undoable.py" keep="Undo" %]

+Note that popping the most recent action off the history stack only works once we modify the application's `_interact` method so that it only saves actions that ought to be saved:

+{% inc file="undoable.py" keep="app" omit="skip" %]

 We can now write tests like this to check that we can insert a character, undo the action, and get back the screen we originally had: